sherylwithans/solid-umbrella/README.md

 ```
 2. Add chromedriver file location to path (to enable web scraping using selenium)

-3. Ensure the portfolio data is in a csv file named ‚Äúportfolio.csv‚Äù under the directory ‚ÄúNews Analytics App/news_analytics/portfolio‚Äù, with the format below:
+3. Ensure the portfolio data is in a csv file named °∞portfolio.csv°± under the directory °∞News Analytics App/news_analytics/portfolio°±, with the format below:
 - A header row
 - First column: Asset name; Second column: Ticker Symbol